fistwho/ipscanner-block-ufw/Readme.md

 # Simple IPScanner UFW block script in bash

-This Script add UFW Deny Rules for IP's and IP-Subnets from different Security and IoT Scanning Services that scan your server.
+This Script add UFW Deny Rules for IP's and IP-Subnets from different Security and IoT Scanning Services that may scan your server.
 You must install ufw firewall for your distribution.
 Tested on Ubuntu and Debian.

 ---
 ## **Attention !**